retrosight/rest/guidelines.md

 * Services SHOULD provide the [RFC 7231 Date](https://tools.ietf.org/html/rfc7231#section-7.1.1.2) response header field.

+####<a name="header-location"></a>Location

+* Services SHOULD provide the [RFC 7231 7.1.2.
+Location](https://tools.ietf.org/html/rfc7231#section-7.1.2) response header field with the value expressed as a fully qualified domain name (FQDN) [RFC 3986 Uniform Resource Identifier (URI): Generic Syntax](#RFC-3986) for all operations which use the `POST` HTTP method.
+* Services MAY provide the Location header as a relative value noting this requires client code to build URIs which should generally be avoided.

 ####<a name="header-cache"></a>Cache Headers

 For a full understanding of caching see [RFC 7234 Hypertext Transfer Protocol (HTTP/1.1): Caching](https://tools.ietf.org/html/rfc7234).
 This section along with the [Last-Modified](#header-last-modified), [ETag](#header-etag) and [Precondition](#header-precondition) sections cover the caching responsibilities for a service.